amrancz/notes/content/Reading notes/Inspired by Marty Cagan.md

 If the team doesn't feel any significant risk, it's better to proceed to delivery than to be too conservative and test every assumption first.
 It's important to learn quickly.

 #### Three discovery framing techniques
+The goal is to articulate what we want to achieve with the discovery work.
 - Opportunity assessment
 	- Answer and document 4 key questions:
 		- What will this help us to achieve?
 (Business objective)